Stephen Covey: Academia

-Education Initiatives
+Education

 Covey developed his 2008 book The Leader in Me into several education-related projects.
 On April 20, 2010, he made his first post to an education blog entitled "Our Children and the Crisis in Education" which appears on the Huffington Post news and blog-aggregation website.
 FranklinCovey also established a Web site dedicated exclusively to The Leader in Me concept, and it holds periodic conferences and workshops to train elementary school administrators who want to integrate The Leader in Me process into their school's academic culture.

 Personal

 Family

 Covey lived with his wife, Sandra Merrill Covey, and their family in Provo, Utah, home to BYU, where Covey taught prior to the publication of his best-selling book.
 Parents of nine children and grandparents of fifty-five, Stephen Covey received the Fatherhood Award from the National Fatherhood Initiative in 2003.

-Covey's grandson, Britain, played college football at his alma mater, University of Utah, and signed as an undrafted free agent to the Philadelphia Eagles following the 2022 NFL Draft.
+Covey's grandson, Britain, played college football at his alma mater, University of Utah, and signed as an undrafted free agent to the Philadelphia Eagles following the 2022 NFL draft.

 Religion

-Covey was a practicing member of the LDS Church.
+Covey was a practicing member of The Church of Jesus Christ of Latter-day Saints.
 He served a two-year mission in England for the Church.
 Beginning in July 1962, Covey served as the first president of the church's Irish Mission.
 Starting in 1973, Covey served for a time as a mission representative of the Quorum of the Twelve, where he oversaw training of missionaries in missions in the eastern United States.

 When Covey studied as an MBA student at HBS, he would, on occasion, preach to crowds on Boston Common.

 Covey authored several devotional works for Latter-day Saint readers, including: